axuanhogan/fcm-laravel/README.md

 ## Basic Usage

+1. Open `localhost:81/public/index` and wait for `Save token done.` display in page.

-- Open `localhost:81/public/index` & Publish default message to queue.
+2. Publish default message to queue.
     ```sh
     php artisan publish
     ```

+## Remark

 - You can：
     - See container info.